gavinratcliff/website/posts/how_my_website_works.md

 - An RSS feed for sending out my posts.
 - Live-reloading for editing the website without having to regenerate.
-- Some code to generate a random 3D polyhedron each time the website is opened.
+- Some code to generate a random 3D polyhedron each time the website is opened. (done!)
 - An active reading log with notes on books I like.